zack-bitcoin/amoveo/docs/white_paper.md

 The killer app of blockchain is a scalable market to trade assets who's price is determined by a trust-free and affordable oracle.
 [State channels are worthless without markets](design/state_channel_without_off_chain_market.md).
 There is no value in being able to make smart contracts if you can't securely determine the market price for those contracts.
-All the rest of the security doesn't matter if they can get away charging you 10x the market rate.
+All the rest of the security doesn't matter if they can get away charging you above the market rate.
 A market provides liquidity so you can trade financial risk with other users at the *current market price*.
 Markets on Amoveo are centralized and trust-free.
 Each market exists on a centralized server.